Ingres (database): Commercialization (1980s)

-Unlike System R, the Ingres source code was available (on tape) for a nominal fee.
+Unix.
+Unlike System R, Ingres benefited from Unix's growing popularity and was available for free; source code was available (on tape) for a nominal fee.
 By 1980 some 1,000 copies had been distributed, primarily to universities.
-Many students from U.C.
-Berkeley and other universities who used the Ingres source code worked on various commercial database software systems.
+Many students from Berkeley and other universities who used the Ingres source code worked on various commercial database software systems.

+Many asked when Ingres would become a commercial product.
+After hearing that Larry Ellison was comparing the Oracle Database to Ingres, the project formed a commercial company, borrowed university computers in exchange for a free license, and ported the database from Unix to VAX VMS.
+The first product release occurred in early 1981; among the customers were DEC and Schlumberger.
+Demand for the VMS version was so much stronger than on Unix that the company neglected the latter and had to port the software back to it.

 Berkeley students Jerry Held and later Karel Youseffi moved to Tandem Computers, where they built a database system that evolved into NonStop SQL.
 The Tandem database system was a re-implementation of the Ingres technology.
 It evolved into a system that ran effectively on parallel computers; that is, it included functionality for distributed data, distributed execution, and distributed transactions (the last being fairly difficult).
 Components of the system were first released in the late 1970s.
 By 1989, the system could run queries in parallel and the product became fairly famous for being one of the few systems that scales almost linearly with the number of processors in the machine: adding a second CPU to an existing NonStop SQL server will almost exactly double its performance.
 Tandem was later purchased by Compaq, which started a re-write in 2000, and now the product is at Hewlett-Packard Enterprise.